Here’s why the Kraken is taking COVID-19 vaccine requirements further than other Seattle sports teams

 In cases of life and death, smaller individual freedoms have long been superseded for the common good of public health.
 You can’t shout “fire” in a crowded theater, start your car while drunk or smoke in restaurants, either.

-And now, you can’t attend Kraken games unless fully vaccinated against a coronavirus estimated to have killed more than 650,000 people in this country.
+And now, you can’t attend Kraken games unless fully vaccinated against a coronavirus reported to have killed more than 650,000 people in this country.
 But hey, at least you can attend.
 That’s better than where our local teams were a year ago and Kraken officials are certainly holding their collective breath hoping nothing more drastic is needed.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.